Friday, 24 March 2023

 As we approach a busy time of year there is an increasing number of events coming up.
 We thought it might be helpful if we added them to the blog each week.
 Further information is always in the newsletter.

-• Friday 16th December - PTA Christmas Bazaar
+• Friday 8th December - PTA Movie Night

 On to our learning for next week, we will be: